Days of Wine and Roses – Jazz Guitar Solo & Patterns

 Days of Wine and Roses was written by Henry Mancini in 1962 for the movie of the same name.
-The song has since become a jazz standard and popular among jazz guitarists with recordings from Joe Pass, Barney Kessel, Lenny Breau, Bill Frisell, Jimmy Raney, John Abercrombie, Howard Roberts, and many more.
-The most famous jazz guitar recording is Wes Montgomery’s version on his album Boss Guitar (1963).
+The tune quickly became a jazz standard and a favorite among jazz guitarists, with memorable recordings by Joe Pass, Barney Kessel, Bill Frisell, and many others.
+The most famous jazz guitar version is Wes Montgomery’s recording on his 1963 album Boss Guitar.

-In this lesson, you will learn a solo over the chord changes of Days of Wine and Roses.
+In this lesson, you’ll learn a jazz guitar solo study over the chord changes of Days of Wine and Roses.

 Recommended listening: